 POSTAL NAME GAME

 Postal service had initially been provided to what is today Morton County at Fort Rice from 1866 to 1870.
-A post office was operated at Fort Abraham Lincoln from 1873 through 1894, and served the civilian settlement "Lincoln" adjacent to the fort.
+A post office was operated at Fort Abraham Lincoln from 1873 through 1894.

 A separate post office would serve the population settling along the Heart River and Northern Pacific rail line.
 Sharing the same name as the county, the "Morton" post office was authorized 16 July 1878.
 A new postmaster redesignated the post office effective 3 March 1879 as "Mandan."
 Only days later, a different appointed postmaster on eight (8) days to 10 March 1879 filed paperwork to rename the office "Cushman" effective 10 March 1879.
 But ultimately the name was changed back to its current designation "Mandan" effective 26 September 1879 by yet another postmaster.